pombreda/lepl/doc-src/manual/matchers.rst

 possible matches, the iterator will terminate.

 Simple matchers will return an iterator containing a single entry.
 Matchers that return multiple values support backtracking.
-For example, the ``Or()`` generator may yield once for each sub--match in turn (in practice some sub-matchers may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).
+For example, the `Or() <api/redirect.html#lepl.matchers.combine.Or>`_ generator may yield once for each sub--match in turn (in practice some sub-matchers may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).